Sleep less, gain more

 Could lack of sleep be the reason you’re packing on those extra pounds?
 Making a habit of pushing your drained body through the day is a surefire way to keep your weight reaching upwards.
 We want to add numbers to our sleep time and no one wants to see them add up on the bathroom scale.
 Am I right?

 Think about our daily habits when we try to get through the days utterly exhausted.
 The first thing we do is reach for that cup of coffee to get us up and moving.
 After a long day at work, we find ourselves too tired to hit the gym, skipping exercise.
-As our tired bodies try to play catch up, we crave energy in the form of food, and a quick an easy fix is to order take out.
-With a belly full of not-great-for-us-food, getting to sleep may be a long way into the night, especially if we went for that last cup of coffee at the end of day to keep us going.
+As our tired bodies try to play catch up, we crave energy in the form of food, and a quick and easy fix is to order take out.
+With a belly full of not-great-for-us-food, getting to sleep may be a long way into the night, especially if we went for that last cup of coffee at the end of the day to keep us going.
 After finally finding ourselves in the good graces of the Sandman, it’s not long before our alarm jolts us out of bed to repeat the sleepless cycle all over again.

 If we want to make healthy diet and exercise choices throughout the day, we need to start with a good night’s sleep.
 Sleep is fuel for the brain and when we don’t get enough sleep, our brains function on limited power.
 Like your car when the fuel runs low, there are a few warning signs to pay attention to before you’re stranded on the side of the road.

-When we’re sleep deprived, we tend to make poor decisions and our impulse control centers are not in tip top functioning order.
-A sleepy brain craves junk food, gives into late night snacking, has cravings for high carb snacks for energy and wants to eat bigger portions.
+When we’re sleep-deprived, we tend to make poor decisions and our impulse control centers are not in tip-top functioning order.
+A sleepy brain craves junk food, gives into late-night snacking, has cravings for high carb snacks for energy and wants to eat bigger portions.
 The reward centers in our drowsy brains rev up and we crave what feels good, like that second piece of cake.